 - 1. \$gw uses spectral representations just as the previous version, which scales as N^6 with system size.
 This version is to be preferred when full quasiparticle spectra are desired (i.e.: QP energies are also needed for non-valence orbitals, or generally for all).
 It is compatible with nearly all available starting points: - (a) scalar/non-relativistic closed-shell systems (up to D{2h} symmetry) - (b) scalar/non-relativistic open-shell systems (up to D{2h} symmetry) - (c) two-component (2c) Kramers-restricted systems (C1 only) - (d) two-component (2c) open-shell systems (C_1 only) - 2. \$rigw; RI-AC- G_0W_0 and RI-AC-evGW variants construct the self-energy Σ_C on the imaginary axis using numerical integration.
 The obtained result is then analytically continued to the real axis using Pade approximants.
 This ansatz scales roughly as N^4 , and yields reliable results for valence orbitals, especially for HOMO and LUMO quasiparticle energies.
 RI-AC-GW is the default variant for \$rigw calculations.
-It is available for the following starting points: - (a) scalar/non-relativistic closed-shell systems (up to D{2h} symmetry) - (b) scalar/non-relativistic open-shell systems (up to D{2h} symmetry) - (c) two-component (2c) Kramers-restricted systems (C1 only) - 3. \$rigw; RI-CD- G_0W_0 and RI-CD-evGW variants construct the self-energy Σ_C using contour deformation.
+It is available for the following starting points: - (a) scalar/non-relativistic closed-shell systems (up to D{2h} symmetry) - (b) scalar/non-relativistic open-shell systems (up to D{2h} symmetry) - (c) two-component (2c) Kramers-restricted systems (C1 only) - (d) two-component (2c) open-shell systems (C_1 only) - 3. \$rigw; RI-CD- G_0W_0 and RI-CD-evGW variants construct the self-energy Σ_C using contour deformation.
 This ansatz scales roughly as N^4 (valence orbitals) N^5 (core orbitals), and yields reliable results for most orbitals.
 RI-CD-GW is invoked by the contour keyword within the \$rigw datagroup.
-It is available for the following starting points: - (a) scalar/non-relativistic closed-shell systems (C_1 only (future: up to D{2h} symmetry)) - (b) scalar/non-relativistic open-shell systems (C_1 only (future: up to D{2h} symmetry)) - (c) two-component (2c) Kramers-restricted systems (C1 only)
+It is available for the following starting points: - (a) scalar/non-relativistic closed-shell systems (up to D{2h} symmetry)) - (b) scalar/non-relativistic open-shell systems (up to D{2h} symmetry)) - (c) two-component (2c) Kramers-restricted systems (C1 only) - (d) two-component (2c) open-shell systems (C1 only)

-Especially for 2c calculations the prefactor of 256 for a g calculation is reduced to 4-8 in a g calculation, making calculations feasible also for large systems.
-This prefactor reduction is valid for both g variants, RI-AC-g and RI-CD-g.
+Especially for 2c calculations the prefactor of 256 for a gw calculation is reduced to 4-8 in a gw calculation, making calculations feasible also for large systems.
+This prefactor reduction is valid for both gw variants, RI-AC-gw and RI-CD-gw.
+Magnetic fields and other Kramers-unristricted references can be used throughout all gw and BSE calculations since Turbomole 7.7.